-6.1 At the heart of these subjects there is a focus on keeping children safe, and schools can play an important role in preventative education.
-Keeping Children Safe in Education (KCSIE) sets out that all schools and colleges should ensure children are taught about safeguarding, including how to stay safe online, as part of providing a broad and balanced curriculum.

-6.2 Good practice allows children an open forum to discuss potentially sensitive issues.
+- At the heart of these subjects there is a focus on keeping children safe, and schools can play an important role in preventative education.
+Keeping Children Safe in Education (KCSIE) sets out that all schools and colleges should ensure children are taught about safeguarding, including how to stay safe online, as part of providing a broad and balanced curriculum. - 6.2 Good practice allows children an open forum to discuss potentially sensitive issues.
 Such discussions can lead to increased safeguarding reports.
 Children are made aware of how to raise their concerns, including through comments boxes, or make a report and how any report will be handled.
 This should include processes when they have a concern about a friend or peer.

-6.3 KCSIE is clear that all staff should know what to do if a pupil tells them that they are being abused or neglected or are witnessing abuse.
+- 6.3 KCSIE is clear that all staff should know what to do if a pupil tells them that they are being abused or neglected or are witnessing abuse.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the Designated Safeguarding Lead (or deputy) and children's social care.
-Staff should never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.

-6.4 For more information, see the section on disclosures or WKPS Safeguarding Policy Section 8.
+Staff should never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child. - 6.4 For more information, see the section on disclosures or WKPS Safeguarding Policy Section 8.

-ENGAGING STAKEHOLDERS
+Engaging stakeholders

-7.1 Pupil voice will contribute to the Relationships and Health Education at our school.
-Each year, staff run PSHE lessons which ask the pupils what their priorities are what they feel they need to know more about.

-7.2 The role of parents in the development of their children's understanding about relationships and health is vital.
+- 7.1 Pupil and parent voice will contribute to the Relationships, Sex and Health Education at our school.
+Each year, staff run PSHE lessons which ask the pupils what their priorities are what they feel they need to know more about. - 7.2 The role of parents in the development of their children's understanding about relationships, sex and health is vital.
 Parents are the first teachers of their children.
 They have the most significant influence in enabling their children to grow and mature and to form healthy relationships and habits.
-Our school ensures that parents know what is being taught in our curriculum, through Topic Webs published on our website.
-The School (PSHE lead) also delivers an annual session for parents to explain the key content of our Relationships and Health Education; how we teach it and what parents can do at home to reinforce it.

-7.3 This policy will be available to parents through our website.
-We work closely with our parents to ensure they know what is being taught in our curriculum and we provide extra resources through parent/staff meetings if required.

-7.4 There is no right to withdraw from mandatory subjects.

-7.5 The school will work in partnership with the governors by providing a draft of the policy before finalising.
-The Curriculum and Wellbeing Committee/ 1 governor is responsible for reviewing the policy.
+Our school ensures that parents know what is being taught in our curriculum, through resources published on our website and shared with parents. - 7.3 This policy will be available to parents through our website.
+We work closely with our parents to ensure they know what is being taught in our curriculum and we provide extra resources through parent/staff meetings if required. - 7.4 There is no right to withdraw from mandatory subjects such as relationships education, health education or Science, but parents do have the right to withdraw from the year 6 sex education lesson. - 7.5 The school will work in partnership with the governors by providing a draft of the policy before finalising.
+One governor Louise Wood is responsible for helping to develop and review the policy.

-MONITORING, REPORTING AND EVALUATION
+Monitoring, reporting and evaluation